kriszyp/alkali/README.md

 # Browser Support

-Basic variable will work on virtually any browser, but the Alkali elements require at least IE11+ or any other modern browser.
+Basic variables will work on virtually any browser, but the Alkali elements require at least IE11+ or any other modern browser.

 # License
 Alkali is freely available under *either* the terms of the modified BSD license *or* the